arsho78/learningnotes/docker.md

 kubectl describe <objectType> <objectName>
 kubectl delete -f object-config.yaml # delete an object in the cluster kubectl set image <objectType>/<objectName> <containerName=newImageName>
-kubectl create secret genric|tls|docker-registry <secret-name> --from-literal key=value eval $(minikube docker-env) # switch docker to the one in VM
+kubectl create secret generic|tls|docker-registry <secret-name> --from-literal key=value eval $(minikube docker-env) # switch docker to the one in VM
 ```

-ref[1]: Bookmarking a container directory makes docker exclude this directory in volume, which means, instead of referencing this directory back to localhost file system, docker will let the container to create and manage this directory.
+*ref[1]*: Bookmarking a container directory makes docker exclude this directory in volume, which means, instead of referencing this directory back to localhost file system, docker will let the container to create and manage this directory.
 In other words, this directory is created inside the container and not exposed to outside.

-ref[2]: `attach` will automatically attach localhost terminal to the root process inside given container.
+*ref[2]*: `attach` will automatically attach localhost terminal to the root process inside given container.

-ref[3]: minikube 在本地系统中创建了一个 VM，所有的 service 和 pod 都运行于此 VM 中，它拥有自己的 ip 地址，因此不能使用 localhost 来访问。
+*ref[3]*: minikube 在本地系统中创建了一个 VM，所有的 service 和 pod 都运行于此 VM 中，它拥有自己的 ip 地址，因此不能使用 localhost 来访问。

 on dockerhub.com, an image tagged with "alpine" means this image only includes required program and keeps itself as small as possible, for example "node:alpine" only includes node.js with minimum other programs.